-The department promotion and tenure committee will review the information in the candidate's promotion and tenure dossier.
-The committee will make a recommendation on the question of promotion or promotion and tenure by a single vote evaluating the three areas (teaching, research and/or creative achievement, and service) as a whole.
-The committee's recommendation will be based on a simple majority vote, conducted by secret ballot.
-The committee chair will submit a letter of recommendation and rationale to be included in the candidate's dossier.
+The department promotion and tenure committee will review the information in the candidate's 809 promotion and tenure dossier.
+The committee will make a recommendation on the question of 810 promotion or promotion and tenure by a single vote evaluating the seven criteria (3 core - 811 teaching, research and/or creative achievement, and service + 4 IHL) required by the IHL as a 812 whole.
+In contrast, a teaching faculty member may only have 2 core areas - teaching and service + 4 included in the candidate's dossier.
 The candidate will receive a copy of the committee's letter of recommendation and rationale that is redacted only insofar as necessary to conceal the identity of external reviewers.
 The rationale shall characterize external reviewers' comments that informed the committee's decision.
 The letter of recommendation and rationale of the committee will be included in the dossier as it proceeds through the review process.
 The chair will notify the department head of the committee's recommendation.